TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-iaaslinux-restore.md

 **Recommendations**

 - If you are unable to restore, verify that you don’t have any group policy restriction from portal
 - We recommend using SSH based authentication for Linux VMs.
-If You are using Password based authentication on the backed up VM, you need to [reset password](https://aka.ms/AB-AA4e56u) post restore using VM Access extension <br>
+If you are using password based authentication on the backed up VM, you need to [reset password](https://aka.ms/AB-AA4e56u) post restore using VM Access extension <br>
 - If you are unable to see **Backup Items** from the portal, ensure you have [required permission](https://aka.ms/AB-AA4ecqc) to access backup vault
 - If you are facing issues restoring a VM, try [Restore disks](https://aka.ms/VMrestore-restore-disk) and create a new VM using [Templates](https://aka.ms/templates-to-customize-a-restored-vm) or [PowerShell](https://aka.ms/AB-AA4e56j)<br>
-- To perform a restore ensure you have appropriate [Role Based Access controls in place](https://aka.ms/AB-AA4ecqc) <br>
+- To perform a restore ensure you have appropriate [Role Based Access Controls in place](https://aka.ms/AB-AA4ecqc) <br>
 - To restore a VM into a specific availability set, [Restore disks](https://aka.ms/VMrestore-restore-disk) and create a VM in availability sets using PowerShell cmdlets <br>
 - In case of Azure datacenter disaster, Azure Backup [restores VM in paired datacenter](https://aka.ms/AB-AA4e56v)<br>